coderofsalvation/electribe-emx-esx-reverse-engineering/README.md

 Q: can the memory be upgraded, and would the OS still work.

 Q: can a bricked electribe be overwritten/restored with the original flash?

-A: most likely, see [this issue](https://github.com/coderofsalvation/electribe-emx-esx-reverse-engineering/issues/1)
+A: maybe not! see [this issue](https://github.com/coderofsalvation/electribe-emx-esx-reverse-engineering/issues/1)

 Q: can somebody learn something from the JTAG connector on the PCB?